zaafrane00/Auth-Heroku-Angular/README.md

-# AngularProject
+# Auth-Heroku-Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project is meant to showcase authentication through a remote server mounted on Heroku

 ## Development server